jstonge/modeling-comp-transition/src/index.md

 ## GMEs hysteresis

 We are interested in modeling the varying cost-benefit ratio of having programmers in research groups.
 Let ${tex`G_{n,p}`} be the fraction of groups with _n_ non-programmers and _p_ programmers.
+The idea is that we want to know under which conditions we can have bistable regime of groups with majority of programmers and non-programmers, in an shift environement (say, the humanities becoming more computational).
 We have the following model:

 ```tex
 \begin{align*}